DaveThw/davethw.github.io/_posts/2017-03-06-Starcloth-Light-Source.md

 category: "TheatreRoyal"
 tags: dmx
 ---

 ## DMX address

-1-255 via dip switches - doesn't work with a base address of 256 or above!
+Can be set to DMX 1-255 via dip switches 1-8 - doesn't work with a base address of 256 or above!

+(I'm not sure what the other dip switches do - they might offer some kind of manual control options, maybe..?)

 ## ch.
 1

 | Value   | Colour           |
 |:-------:|:-----------------|
 | 0-8%    | open white       |